BouchardLab/process_nwb/README.md

-# process_nwb_ecog
+# process_nwb
-Functions for preprocessing ECoG data stored in the NWB format
+Functions for preprocessing (ECoG) data stored in the NWB format